heavyelementinc/cobalt-core/roadmap.md

    - [ ] Include a user preferences panel in account manager
    - [ ] User stats implement in account manager
  - [ ] Add <async-button> which should use FormRequest to carry out async stuff
- - [ ] Add widgets to admin dashboard
-   - [ ] Plugins can add widgets
  - [x] Create admin dashboard container class `.cobalt-admin--fieldset`
  - [ ] Finish plugins system
    - [ ] Cobalt version checking for each plugin
    <!-- - [ ] Plugins info/cache should be stored in the database // Not gonna happen -->
-   - [%] Plugin management in admin panel
+   - [x] Plugin management in admin panel
    - [x] register_permissions
    - [x] register_templates
    - [x] register_shared_content_dir